 ★ DONATE TO SUPPORT THE SECOND EVER UGANDA PRIDE!

-Last year, Ugandan kuchus hosted the first ever Uganda Pride – a momentous and joyous occasion for the whole community.
+In 2012, Ugandan kuchus hosted the first ever Uganda Pride – a momentous and joyous occasion for the whole community.
 We were honored that CALL ME KUCHU was screened on the opening night, and days later a small group of courageous folks walked in the first ever Pride parade.
 Their efforts didn’t go unnoticed by the authorities: the Parade was raided by the police, and three people were detained and later released.
-But that hasn’t discouraged the community from planning a second bigger and better Pride for this August.
-If you’d like to donate to support Uganda Pride events, you can do so via the Paypal account of activist group Freedom and Roam Uganda (FARUG).
+But that didn’t discourage the community from going ahead with their second Pride in August 2013.
+Let’s make sure there’s a third Uganda Pride!
+If you’d like to donate to support future Uganda Pride events, you can do so via the Paypal account of activist group Freedom and Roam Uganda (FARUG).
 Simply click the Donate button above, and follow the instructions to donate with a credit card or via your Paypal account.
 Before confirming your payment, please make sure to click “Add Special Instructions” and write “Donation for Uganda Pride.”

 ★ DONATE TO THE CALL ME KUCHU SUPPORT FUND